amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/data_types.md

 In Bash there is only one primitive data type, string, which internal implementation is represented by an array of characters `char*`.
 Amber extends on this data type to introduce a few more.

-Amber supports five data types:
+Amber supports six data types:
 - `Text` - The textual data type.
 In other programming languages it can also be called "string".
 - `Int` - Integer data type.
 - `Num` - The numeric data type.
 It's basically any number.